Community counseling: Training counselors

-Ethical and legal considerations
+Considerations

 In any discipline that works with vulnerable populations, it is important that the field holds professionals to a set of ethical standards.
 In community counseling, ethical standards provide a code of practice to which counselors are expected to abide.
 This set of rules establishes what counselors may and may not do within the counselor-patient relationship.
 These rules are in place to protect patients from malpractice.
 Not only do the rules work to ensure the integrity of the counseling profession, but they help to build trust between the public and the counseling community.
 The American Counseling Association has set forth specific standards for ethical counseling practice that include: protecting clients from harm, promoting client welfare, avoiding multiple relationships, maintaining confidentiality, continuing involvement in professional associations, only practicing within training, and never misrepresenting qualifications.
 While this list is not exhaustive, it provides basic ethical standards that can be followed by professionals.
 When these ethical standards are not maintained, legal action may be taken.
 This legal action can lead to loss of licensure and the ability to practice within the field of community counseling.